torfinnberset/libusbp/README.md

 ## Version history

+* 1.0.4 (2017-08-29):
+  * Fixed a compilation error for macOS.
+  * Added the `lsport` example for listing multiple USB serial ports.
 * 1.0.3 (2017-08-29):
   * Compiler flags from libudev.pc are now used.
   * For static builds, libusbp-1.pc now requires libudev.pc instead of copying its flags.